OCA/sale-workflow/sales_team_security/readme/DESCRIPTION.md

 ones for the group "User: Own Documents Only" for being coherent with the permission scheme.
 Someone with this permission will see:

-- Contacts without salesman nor team assigned.
+- Contacts without salesman assigned.
-- Contacts without salesman assigned, but the same team.
-- Contacts with them as salesman, independently from the team.
+- Contacts with them as salesman.
 - Contacts with them as follower.

 For keeping consistent accesses, followers of the main and